 Keep in mind that bakuchiol was tested against retinol, not stronger prescription-strength retinoids.
 Bakuchiol most likely cannot compete in effectiveness with prescription retinoids.
 So if your skin can tolerate stronger prescription retinoids such as tretinoin, you will most certainly see better results with the prescription retinoids.

-Acure, Burt’s Bees & The Inkey List Bakuchiol Serums/Moisturizer
+Acure, Burt’s Bees, The Inkey List & Herbivore Bakuchiol Skincare Products

 Acure Radically Rejuvenating Dual Phase Bakuchiol Serum is a dual-phase ampoule.
 An ampoule is similar to a serum but typically has a higher concentration of actives.
 This serum contains bakuchiol plus eggplant, turmeric, holy basil, and antioxidants.